-The Equity and Inclusion workstream released its final report in February 2021, which is posted on this page.
+The Equity and Inclusion workstream released its final report in February 2021.

 Equity and Inclusion

 The Equity and Inclusion Workstream looked at academic support services and new education and training programs that can help ensure that issues of equity and inclusion are addressed in our classrooms, laboratories, clinical training settings, and throughout our community.

 Specifically, this effort considered training programs for faculty and staff as well as revised curricula, new education programs, and strengthened academic and support services for all our students within and outside the classroom.
 Such programs will help ensure that issues of equity and inclusion are addressed in our classrooms, non-classroom learning spaces, and throughout our community.
 In addition, there will be a focus on designing more equitable processes (e.g., for promotion and tenure, teaching evaluations, students’ work assessment, equitable clinical services, etc.), recognizing and promoting excellence within our community members in this important area (through fellowships and awards), and preparing our students for academic and personal success at Tufts and beyond.

 To advise the President and Tufts’ administration, the committee:

 Presented information and data on Tufts’ current state of equity and inclusion (programs, processes, etc.), working in close collaboration with the Institutional Audit and Targeted Actions Workstream.

 Identified key areas on which efforts at achievable improvement, including nearly immediate ones, should be focused.